 Transferable Chase Ultimate Rewards points are the currency earned from certain Chase cards:

 Even if a Hyatt stay is your goal, I suggest opening one of these cards before opening the World of Hyatt credit card due to the flexible redemption options you will have with Chase Ultimate Rewards points.
-Also, I suggest using a card that earns transferable Chase Ultimate Rewards points for everyday spending.
-While the World of Hyatt credit card from Chase is great for benefits, if you use only a World of Hyatt card, you earn Hyatt points.
+Also, unless you’re working on a minimum spending requirement for a newly opened credit card, I suggest using a card that earns transferable Chase Ultimate Rewards points for everyday spending.
+While the World of Hyatt credit card from Chase is great for benefits, if you use only a World of Hyatt card, you only earn Hyatt points.
 Your redemption options are limited to those of the World of Hyatt program.
 But if you use a card that earns transferable Chase Ultimate Rewards points, you have multiple redemption options.